MalzaCAr/MaldaBot/README.md

 - After all that, that's it really.
 The bot is simple enough so there're not many hoops you have to go through.

-## Commands

-This section will give a brief description on what each command does.

 ## Reminder commands

+- This section will list all the bot's commands and what they do:

 ### addReminder (time: String, memo: String)